smaranchand/wp-steg/README.md

 * Recursive crawl of `/wp-content/uploads/` for all accessible files.
 * Compares disk files to those referenced by the WP REST API.
 * Batch scan multiple sites or scan a single URL.
-* Prints clear summary and saves orphaned file list per target.
+* Prints a clear summary and saves the orphaned file list per target.
 * Verbose mode for full crawling details.

 ---

-## How It Works ?
+## How It Works?

 1. Checks site: Ensures target is WordPress, API is accessible, and directory listing is enabled.
 2. Fetches media from API: Collects all file URLs referenced by published posts.